-- (e) Subject to any appeal which may lie from the decision of the single Member of the Commission in arbitration, to a Full Bench of the Commission, the determination by arbitration, or in any appeal, shall be final and binding on the parties to this agreement and any person bound by the agreement; - (f) The President may select different persons, Members of the Commission, to conduct the conciliation and/or arbitration.
-However, the same Member will normally conduct both the conciliation and arbitration, subject to a party exercising their right under section 173(1) of the IR Act; - (g) The following powers and functions may be exercised by the person or persons selected to conciliate and/or arbitrate: - Adopt any procedure and the exercise of any power referred to or specified in Pt 5 of Ch 4 of the IR Act; - (h) Any appeal will adopt the procedure and the exercise of any power referred to or specified in Pt 7 of Ch 4 of the IR Act; - The parties may be represented at any stage of, or in any part of, the above process by their chosen representative; - (j) The exercise of any power or function under this sub-clause is subject to the requirements of s 740(4) of the Fair Work Act 2009 ('the FW Act). - 27.5 If the Commission declines to, or is unable to, assist the parties in the first instance in the resolution of the grievance or dispute, then the grievance or dispute shall be dealt with by Fair Work Australia, in the exercise of the powers and functions conferred by this agreement in accordance with the following: - (a) Notification of the request for dispute resolution shall be made to the Fair Work Australia Registry; - (b) If the grievance or dispute is brought before Fair Work Australia, then Fair Work Australia is to deal with the grievance or dispute in the first instance by conciliation or by making recommendations or expressing an opinion; - (c) If the grievance or dispute is not resolved by conciliation, and the Member certifies that the grievance or dispute cannot be resolved by conciliation, then the grievance or dispute, or any remaining part of it, may be resolved and determined by arbitration. - (d) The functions and powers in subdivisions A, B and D
+- (iii) The grievance shall be discussed at the grievance meeting with a view to achieving agreement or resolution. - (iv) If notice of referral under 27.4 has not been given within fourteen (14) days of the meeting or discussion in 27.3(b)(iii) the then grievance shall be considered closed. - 27.4 If following the above processes, an agreement is not reached about the grievance or dispute, and the grievance or dispute remains, then the grievance or dispute shall be dealt with by Fair Work Commission, in the exercise of the powers and functions conferred by this agreement in accordance with the following: - (a) Notification of the request for dispute resolution shall be made to the Fair Work Commission Registry; - (b) If the grievance or dispute is brought before Fair Work Australia, then Fair Work Commission is to deal with the grievance or dispute in the first instance by conciliation or by making recommendations or expressing an opinion; - (c) If the grievance or dispute is not resolved by conciliation, and the Member certifies that the grievance or dispute cannot be resolved by conciliation, then the grievance or dispute, or any remaining part of it, may be resolved and determined by arbitration. - (d) The functions and powers in subdivisions A, B and D

-- of Division 3 of Part 5-1 of the FW Act may be exercised by Fair Work Australia to conciliate and/or arbitrate. - (e) Subject to any appeal which may lie from the decision of the single Member of Fair Work Australia in arbitration, to a Full Bench of Fair Work Australia, the determination by arbitration, or in any appeal, shall be final and binding on the parties to this agreement and any person bound by the agreement; - (f) The President may select different persons, Members of the Commission, to conduct the conciliation and/or arbitration.
-However, the same Member will normally conduct both the conciliation and arbitration, subject to a party objecting to the same member doing so; - (g) The functions and powers in subdivision E of Division 3 of Part 5-1 of the FW Act may be exercised by Fair Work Australia to determine any appeal; - (h) The parties may be represented at any stage of, or in any part of, the above process by their chosen representative; - The exercise of any power or function under this sub-clause is subject to the requirements of s 739(5) of the FW Act.
+- of Division 3 of Part 5-1 of the FW Act may be exercised by Fair Work Commission to conciliate and/or arbitrate. - (e) Subject to any appeal which may lie from the decision of the single Member of Fair Work Commission in arbitration, to a Full Bench of Fair Work Commission, the determination by arbitration, or in any appeal, shall be final and binding on the parties to this agreement and any person bound by the agreement; - (f) The President may select different persons, Members of the Commission, to conduct the conciliation and/or arbitration.
+However, the same Member will normally conduct both the conciliation and arbitration, subject to a party objecting to the same member doing so; - (g) The functions and powers in subdivision E of Division 3 of Part 5-1 of the FW Act may be exercised by Fair Work Commission to determine any appeal; - (h) The parties may be represented at any stage of, or in any part of, the above process by their chosen representative; - (i) The exercise of any power or function under this sub-clause is subject to the requirements of s 739(5) of the FW Act.